 - Los Angeles - president, John Malonson

-The top two chapters - Chicago and Atlanta - are members of the 'BDPA Century Club', which means that they have over 100 members.
+having powerful leadership is obvious when we see that Atlanta, Chicago, Cincinnati, Philadelphia and Washington DC each have over 100 members.
 One of the common denominators for each of these chapters is that they place a high premium on the delivery of quality programs and services to their members.
 These chapters work hard to ensure that there is a strong return on the $100 investment that each member makes thru annual dues.